"You'll also get the best bond if you slightly dampen the concrete that will be in contact with the fresh hydraulic cement."

-This means that if you patch a crack or a hole, a very tiny leak may form after the cement dries.
+This means that if you patch a crack or a hole using normal Portland cement or bricklayer's mortar, a very tiny leak may form after the cement dries.

-The reason they expand is because the powders contain expansive clays such as bentonite and a few others.
+It expands because the cement contains expansive clays such as bentonite and a few others.

 Free & Fast Bids